 The physical education program is designed to promote healthy lifestyles and the enjoyment of physical activity.
 Students in kindergarten through third grade participate in P.E. for five 30-minute sessions per week, while students in fourth grade participate in four 45-minute P.E. sessions per week.
 Afterschool sports may include cross-country, basketball and soccer.
 Teams are formed according to student interest and the number of enrolled students.

 Lower School students participate in technology and digital projects that are integrated throughout the instructional day.
 All Lower School students participate in a one-to-one iPad program. iPads remain at school and are used throughout the day to support student learning.
 Students also receive technology instruction in the classroom to acquire the necessary skills to complete academic and social projects.

 Students are encouraged to become actively involved in reaching out to others through school-wide, classroom, and individual community service projects.
 Multiple opportunities are provided throughout the year including activities such as a canned food drive and a hat and mitten collection.

 One important component of building memories is to establish meaningful traditions that are celebrated throughout the school year.
 The traditions that have been established provided continuity from year to year and help to teach respect for the past while building a sense of community for the present.
-Visit our Day in the Life slideshow for more information on the specific traditions of the Lower School.
+Some of the Lower School traditions include:

 To accommodate working families and provide structured extracurricular activities for students, the Lower School offers an in-house aftercare program called Boost.
 The program provides afterschool childcare as well as supervision for students in study hall, enrichment activities and clubs.